-If you want to keep up with a great video creator, you can follow them by pressing the icon that includes their profile picture and a plus sign above the heart button on their video.
+If you want to keep up with a great video creator, you can follow them by pressing the icon that includes their profile picture and a plus sign.

 If you already know of a TikTok account or person that you want to follow, you can search for them in the search bar and then press the "Users" filter.